magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 ### Code Sniffer: Check code quality/syntax

 The Marketplace coding standard review uses a custom set of coding sniffs.
-If the submitted code fails to pass the review, a technical report is generated that describes each issue found, and its location in the codebase.
+If the submitted code fails to pass the review, a technical report is generated that describes each issue found and its location in the codebase.

 _More details:_ [Code Sniffer]({{ site.baseurl }}/marketplace/sellers/code-sniffer.html)